morgwai/grpc-scopes/README.md

 ## OVERVIEW

-Provides `rpcScope` and `listenerEventScope` Guice ScopesProvides `rpcScope` and `listenerEventScope` Guice Scopes built using [guice-context-scopes lib](https://github.com/morgwai/guice-context-scopes) which automatically transfers them to a new thread when dispatching using `ContextTrackingExecutor` (see below).<br/>
+Provides `rpcScope` and `listenerEventScope` Guice Scopes for both client and server apps.
+Scopes are built using [guice-context-scopes lib](https://github.com/morgwai/guice-context-scopes) which automatically transfers them to a new thread when dispatching using `ContextTrackingExecutor` (see below).<br/>
-Oversimplifying, in case of streaming requests, `listenerEventScope` spans over processing of a single message from the request stream, while `rpcScope` spans over the whole RPC.
+Oversimplifying, in case of streaming requests on servers and streaming responses on clients, `listenerEventScope` spans over processing of a single message from the stream, while `rpcScope` spans over the whole RPC.
 Oversimplifying again, in case of unary requests, these 2 Scopes have roughly the same span.<br/>
 More specifically though:
-* each call to any of `ServerCall.Listener`'s methods and listener creation in `ServerCallHandler.startCall(...)` run within **a separate instance** of [ListenerEventContext](src/main/java/pl/morgwai/base/grpc/scopes/ListenerEventContext.java) (hence the name).
-This means that all callbacks to request `StreamObserver` returned by methods implementing RPC procedures, methods implementing RPC procedures themselves and all invocations of callbacks registered via `ServerCallStreamObserver`, run within "separate `listenerEventScope`".
+* each call to any of `ClientCall.Listener`'s methods, `ServerCall.Listener`'s methods and server listener creation in `ServerCallHandler.startCall(...)` runs within **a separate instance** of [ListenerEventContext](src/main/java/pl/morgwai/base/grpc/scopes/ListenerEventContext.java).
+  * For servers this means that all callbacks to request `StreamObserver`s returned by methods implementing RPC procedures, methods implementing RPC procedures themselves and all invocations of callbacks registered via `ServerCallStreamObserver`, run within "separate `listenerEventScope`".
+  * For clients this means that all callbacks to response `StreamObserver`s supplied as arguments to methods implementing RPC procedures and all invocations of callbacks registered via `ClientCallStreamObserver`, run within "separate `listenerEventScope`".
-* `ServerCallHandler.startCall(...)` and each call to any of the returned `ServerCall.Listener`'s methods run within **the same instance** of [RpcContext](src/main/java/pl/morgwai/base/grpc/scopes/RpcContext.java).
-This means that a single call to a method implementing RPC procedure, all callbacks to request `StreamObserver` returned by this given call to the RPC method and all callbacks registered via `ServerCallStreamObserver` argument of this given call to the RPC method all run within "the same `rpcScope`".
+* `ServerCallHandler.startCall(...)` and each call to any of the returned `ServerCall.Listener`'s methods run within **the same instance** of [ServerRpcContext](src/main/java/pl/morgwai/base/grpc/scopes/ServerRpcContext.java).
+This means that a single call to a method implementing RPC procedure, all callbacks to request `StreamObserver` returned by this given call and all callbacks registered via this call's `ServerCallStreamObserver`, all run within "the same `rpcScope`".
+* Each call to any of the `ClientCall.Listener`'s methods run within **the same instance** of [ClientRpcContext](src/main/java/pl/morgwai/base/grpc/scopes/ClientRpcContext.java).
+This means that all callbacks to response `StreamObserver` supplied as an argument to this given call to the RPC method and all callbacks registered via this call's `ClientCallStreamObserver`, all run within "the same `rpcScope`".

 ## MAIN USER CLASSES